ppy/osu-wiki/wiki/Tournaments/4WC/2025/en.md

 - The tournament will be played in **ScoreV2**.
 - Teams will be seeded by Qualifier results.
 - Qualifiers will be done by playing through a 12-map pool once.
 Four players from a team will be in for each map.
-- The Qualifiers mappool will consist of 5 No Mod, 2 Hidden, 2 Hard Rock and 3 Double Time picks.
+- The Qualifiers mappool will consist of 5 No Mod, 2 Hidden, 2 Hard Rock, and 3 Double Time picks.
 - The **top 32** teams from Qualifiers will advance to a **double-elimination bracket**.
 - Grand Finals will feature a **bracket reset** if the team coming from the losers' bracket wins the first match.
 - Players outside the rank range are allowed to register.
 However, if they are not strictly within the rank range by the time registrations close, their registration will be removed.